Integrations

 GitHub Integration

-Connect Babelize to your GitHub repositories.
+Connect Babelize to your GitHub repositories for automatic syncing and PRs.

 Installing the GitHub App